 You can even sign up for a night chiva bus ride that weaves its way around the city, serving alcohol and stopping off at nightclubs.
 Nightlife in Cartagena sizzles and if you plan on stepping out get ready for a heady night of great music, mojitos and dancing.

 Finally, don’t leave Cartagena without a day or two at the islands and beaches around the city.
 The beaches of Boca Grande can be disappointing if you've come looking for a tropical paradise, so we recommend heading a bit further out of town.
 Playa Blanca has a great beach and is one of the most convenient places to visit, although it can get crowded on weekends and like Boca Grande has a lot of beach vendors.
+Locals go to Playa Castillo Grande: while no better than the other two options in terms of aesthetics or facilities, no vendors will be pestering you about massages and souvenirs.

 For a bit more peace and quiet, consider a trip to the Rosario Islands, an archipelago of 27 islands, reached by boat tours from Cartagena.
 If you don't have a lot of time a day trip to the islands is possible, but it's a much better option to spend a night at the islands for more time on the beach and less in the boat.
+You can find more info about island-hopping in this article.
+And for more day trip ideas from the city, look here.

 Security & Safety